mikeplavsky/words/essays.md

+Learning the means to cope with X
+Overall, I feel that X is of great benefit to society, and that discouraging Y would actually be dangerous It also answers X
+This is, surely, a minority view, however
+Some on this side of the debate also make te point that This perspective suggests X
+People who discount X
 People understandably wonder what benefits X bring Arguments can be made to oppose or justify such occasions, as we will see Critics of X site Y